 Can a person with a weakened immune system (immunosuppressed) get the shingles vaccine?

-No, people with a weakened system cannot receive the shingles vaccine.
+No, people with a weakened system can't have the shingles vaccine.
 This includes people receiving certain medicines for rheumatoid arthritis or Crohn’s disease, or certain medicines for cancer, or people who are HIV-positive with a low CD4 count.
 Check with your doctor if you are unsure.
 If you need the shingles vaccine and need these treatments, it is best to have the vaccine at least 1 month before starting immunosuppressive treatment.

 Can pregnant women have the shingles vaccine?